 Plaza de Armas was built in the 1600s and was used for military exercises up until the mid-1700s.
 After undergoing a transformation, it became popular among rich Havana citizens and attracted people who wanted to enjoy carriage rides around the area.

-Plaza de Armas is invigorated by the second-hand book market that operates there every Tuesday to Sunday.
-Here you can browse Cuban classic books, now out of print, magazines dating back to 1940’s and 50’s, and newspapers from during the revolution.
+Plaza de Armas is invigorated by the second-hand book market that operates there.
+Here you can browse Cuban classic books (now out of print), magazines dating back to 1940’s and 50’s, and newspapers from during the revolution.

 Castillo de la Real Fuerza

 On the seaward side of Plaza de Armas is Castillo de la Real Fuerza, one of the oldest existing stone forts in the Americas.

 After Havana was raided in 1555 by French buccaneer Jacques de Sores, destroying the original fortress, it was necessary to build a new fort to protect the city from further pirate attacks.
 Castillo de la Real Fuerza was completed in 1577 to serve this purpose, but soon proved to be ineffective because of its poor position too far inside the bay.

 No longer useful for defense, military commanders and governors moved in to make the castle their residence.
 It also was used as a place to safely store treasures brought from America.

 In 1634, the lookout tower was crowned with a bronze weather vane known as La Giraldilla.
 It soon became a symbol of Havana, even though there is disagreement about what it represents.
 Theories range from it being a symbol of victory, a representation of Seville, and a likeness of Ines de Bobadilla, the wife of Spanish governor Hernando de Soto.

 Today the fortress is a shipwreck museum, displaying jewels, artifacts and a huge model of a naval ship.